menahishayan/HomeScript/README.md

 ## HS Apps
 Introducing HomeScript Apps!
 Allows for modularity and extendability using custom third-party apps and scripts.
 WIP

+**Looking for maintainers: This repo is no longer being maintained and future updates to this project may not be guaranteed.
+If you are interested in maintaining this project, feel free to reach out.**

 ## Dependencies
  - Python requests library
  - Python JSON library